Best Motorcycle Helmets: Our Picks for Staying Safe While You Ride

 These are by far the best motorcycle helmets available in terms of protecting your head, face, chin, and neck from impact.
 They come in a variety of designs to suit riders of all types.
 For example, sport bike owners can opt for a more aerodynamic design that will keep their head from popping up at high speeds, while helmets designed for cruisers are more focused on optimizing visibility.

 The distinguishing feature between a flip-up (or modular) and full-face helmet is that the chin bar and shield are a separate piece flip-up via a hinge.
 This is great for putting on and taking off the helmet with ease, or having a quick chat with your friends at a red light.
 The downside is that the hinge can break on impact, leaving your face and neck exposed to the pavement.

-Popular among scooter owners, these helmets cover three quarters of the head, leaving the face and chin unprotected.
+Popular among scooter and cruiser owners, these helmets cover the head but not the face, leaving the face and chin unprotected.
 They tend to be less cumbersome than full-face and flip-up helmets, but the tradeoff is a higher risk of injury.
-If you’re thinking about purchasing one of these helmets, it might be best to avoid highways and other high-speed environments.

 Based out of Tokyo, Shoei has been in the motorsport helmet business since 1958.
 In 1965, Honda adopted Shoei helmets, which helped propel the company into becoming a major brand in the industry.
-It is considered one of the highest-rated motorcycle helmets on the market with popular products like the J-Cruise Touring Motorcycle Helmet.
+It is considered one of the highest-rated motorcycle helmets on the market.

 - $25-$100: At the low-end of the price range, you will find some good helmets that have passed the Department of Transportation’s safety tests and will protect against impact.
 Don’t expect too many perks at this level, just a solid helmet that’ll do its job.